Plymouth’s Great War – Interim Report

 What’s next?
 We are now moving into next phase, where we intend to create a portable exhibition.
 We are discussing launching the exhibition in St Budeaux Library, where it can be viewed by local residents and indeed further contributed to.
 Plymouth’s Great War Exhibition will consist of some large archive images, including an expanded map of the area from the Great War period.
 In addition, we plan to include archive material recovered by the children; some of the writing completed during the workshops; images of the objects uncovered; images of the children participating; a looped Powerpoint presentation showing images from the period.
 It is hoped that elements of the exhibition could be bequeathed to local schools or community centres: e.g. large laminated images.

 The North Yard Community Trust Board meets on the third Tuesday of the month.
-There are two types of meetings, Administration and Application and these are held on alternate months.
-September 2018: Application meeting on 18th September Applications and all associated...read more
+From September meetings will be held every two months.
+September 2020: Application meeting on 15th September Applications and all associated documentation must be received by 12.00 on Friday...

-The Trust currently has two vacant Trustee positions on the Board.
-One to represent Weston Mill and one to represent Keyham.
-The role will require you to serve as an ambassador for the charity promoting the understanding and recognition of, and support for, the North...read more
+The Trust has two vacant Trustee positions on the Board; one to represent Weston Mill and one to represent St Budeaux.
+The role will require you to serve as an ambassador for the charity promoting the understanding and recognition of, and support for, the North Yard...